 The examples given under points 2 and 3 are all based upon specific complaints received by the Committee.

-1. Monthly plot inspections are carried out during the growing season.
+1. Monthly plot inspections are carried out during the growing season (April to October).

-2. If there is a problem with a plot (see Rule 5 and standards of cultivation above), a member of the committee, usually the Lettings Officer, will contact the plotholder in person and send or give him/her a copy of the warning letter.
-The personal approach is to ascertain whether there are reasons why the problems have arisen and explain the importance of keeping weeds down etc. If this entails a visit to the plotholder’s home then two committee members will go together.
+2. If there is a problem with a plot, a member of the committee, usually the Lettings Officer, will contact the plotholder (generally by email) and send or give him/her a copy of the first warning letter.
+The personal approach is to ascertain whether there are reasons why the problems have arisen and explain the importance of keeping weeds down etc.

-4. There is a right of appeal against the decision and in order to do so the plotholder should contact the committee via the chairman within 14 days of receipt of the termination letter.
+6. There is a right of appeal against the decision and in order to do so the plotholder should contact the committee via the chairman or secretary within 14 days of receipt of the termination letter.
 A meeting will then be arranged with three members of the committee.
 The plotholder can bring one other plotholder along if he or she wishes.

 Disciplinary Procedure (Ratified at the 2007 AGM)